WhiskeyTang0F0xtr0t/unifi/draw-io/README.md

-Simple drawing for Ubiquiti Siwtches and NVRs.
+draw.io template for Ubiquiti rackmount hardware.
 All assets were created new and are fully connect-able.

 ### ubiquiti-Switching.xml
-- UDM Pro/SE
-- UDM Pro Max
 - Standard/Professional 16
 - Standard/Professional 24
 - Standard/Professional/Pro Max 48